 The Awards are like milestones in a school’s progression towards environmental sustainability, and in environmental education becoming strongly integrated across the school’s curriculum.
 Awards are a really useful motivational framework, enabling the school community to gain recognition for their achievements.

-There’s no rigid timeframe, deadlines or order for awards applications and progression.
-Schools are free to decide which award to aim for, and when to apply.
-One award application per school year, starting with bronze and working up to Green Flag, is a great approach to maintain momentum.
+Schools can apply for one award application per school year, starting with bronze and working up to Green Flag, is a great approach to maintain momentum.
 Further information about the rationale behind the Eco-Schools Award structure and criteria is outlined below.

 How To Apply